mvonwyl/epita/NLP/catch-up/01/README.md

 ```
 __label__positive you know robin williams god bless him is constantly...
 ```
 Also, the data are presented `positive` first and then `negative`.
-To avoid having a strong model bias toward `negative`, **shuffle your data**.
+To avoid having a strong model bias toward `negative`, **shuffle your data before training**.

 #### Attributes

 You can check a model's attributes as they are listed on the [cheatsheet](https://fasttext.cc/docs/en/options.html).
-However, they are listed in camel case (as they are attributes of the command line interface).
-In python, you'll find the same attributes but in snake case (e.g. `wordNgrams` -> `word_ngrams`).
+Also, if you have a well configure IDE or use Jupyter Lab, tab is your friend.

 #### Random seed